USDevOps/mywechat-slack-group/README.md

 **3. This slack group is operated in an open source way.**

-   We use DevOps to maintain DevOps slack group.
+   We use DevOps skills to maintain DevOps slack group.

 # For New Members
 Welcome to the community!